ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 to ask for more information about the context and (recently) to get suggestions on what could be used in place of the hole.
 However, the user can only influence the name of the hole, with the rest being determined by the hole's context.
-We propose to add a new extension, `-XExtendedTypedHoles` to allow users to communicate more efficiently with the compiler by adding 3 new syntactic constructs to GHC that represent typed-holes by using `_(...)`, `_$(...)` and `_$$(...)` where `...` is a string, a template haskell or a typed template haskell expressions
+We propose to add a new extension, `ExtendedTypedHoles` to allow users to communicate more efficiently with the compiler by adding 3 new syntactic constructs to GHC that represent typed-holes by using `_(...)`, `_$(...)` and `_$$(...)` where `...` is a string, a template haskell or a typed template haskell expressions